mahnooranjum/Clustering_MachineLearning/README.md

-# Clutering Algorithms in Machine Learning
+# Clustering Algorithms in Machine Learning
 Implementing heirarchical and K means clustering algorithms in python
 ## Getting Started
 Download the repository and run it using: